-- (1) Amounts listed represent the aggregate fair value amount computed as of the grant date of the awards granted in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 8, Share-Based Payments, of the Notes to our Consolidated Financial Statements filed on our Annual Report on Form 10-K, filed with the SEC on February 26, 2016. - (2) Amounts represent awards to our named executive officers under our annual performance-based cash incentive program.
-See "Annual Performance-based Cash Incentives" for a description of that program.
-Annual cash incentive compensation earned during the year is typically paid in the following year. - (3) Amounts represent the dollar value of group life insurance premiums paid during the fiscal year with respect to life insurance for the named executive officer, as well as premiums paid by us for short- and long-term disability insurance policies consistent with those provided to all of our employees.
-Amounts also include a matching contribution of \$7,950 to the company's 401(k) plan for each named executive officer in 2015. - (4) Dr. Schenkein also serves as a member of our board of directors but does not receive any additional compensation for his service as a director. - (5) Mr. Higgons stepped down as our chief operating officer effective January 15, 2016. - (6) Dr. Bowden's 2014 annual base salary is \$395,000; however, as Dr. Bowden joined the company as chief medical officer in May 2014, his base salary reported was pro-rated in 2014.
+Amounts listed represent the aggregate fair value amount computed as of the grant date of the awards granted in accordance with FASB ASC Topic (1)718.
+Assumptions used in the calculation of these amounts are included in Note 8, Share-Based Payments, of the Notes to our Consolidated Financial Statements filed on our Annual Report on Form 10-K, filed with the SEC on February 16, 2017.

+Amounts represent awards to our named executive officers under our annual performance-based cash incentive program.
+See "Annual Performance-(2) based Cash Incentives" for a description of that program.
+Annual cash incentive compensation earned during the year is typically paid in the following year.

+Amounts represent the dollar value of group life insurance premiums paid during the fiscal year with respect to life insurance for the named executive (3)officer, as well as premiums paid by us for short- and long-term disability insurance policies consistent with those provided to all of our employees.
+Amounts also include a matching contribution to the company's 401(k) plan of \$7,950 for each named executive officer in 2016, except Dr. Bowden, who received \$7,276, and Mr. Hirsch, who did not participate in the plan in 2016.

+- (4) Dr. Schenkein also serves as a member of our board of directors but does not receive any additional compensation for his service as a director. - (5) Mr. Hirsch's 2016 annual base salary is \$440,000; however, as Mr. Hirsch joined the company as chief financial officer in September 2016, his base salary reported was pro-rated in 2016.
+In addition, Mr. Hirsch received a stock option award and performance share units upon hire. - (6) Mr. Hoerter's 2016 annual base salary is \$415,000; however, as Mr. Hoerter joined the company as chief commercial officer in February 2016, his base salary reported was pro-rated in 2016.
+In addition, Mr. Hoerter received a sign-on bonus of \$375,000 and received a stock option award and performance share units upon hire. - (7) Dr. Bowden's 2014 annual base salary is \$395,000; however, as Dr. Bowden joined the company as chief medical officer in May 2014, his base salary reported was pro-rated in 2014.
 Dr. Bowden received a sign-on bonus of \$120,000 in 2014 and a relocation bonus of \$150,000 in 2015.
 Dr. Bowden also was eligible to participate in the annual cash incentive program in 2014, with his award being pro-rated.
-Additionally, Dr. Bowden received a stock option award upon hire.

-(7) In connection with the promotion of Mr. Goddard from vice president, finance to senior vice president, finance on and effective August 28, 2013, our compensation committee approved an increase in Mr. Goddard's annual base salary from \$253,707 to \$300,000, effective September 1, 2013.
+Additionally, Dr. Bowden received a stock option award upon hire. - (8) Mr. Goddard resigned as our senior vice president of finance effective November 2, 2016.
+In connection with his resignation, he received severance benefits under the Severance Benefits Plan, as described below under "-Employment, Severance and Change in Control Arrangements-Benefits Provided Upon Termination Not in Connection with a Change in Control."
+All Other Compensation includes the following 2016 compensation paid to Mr. Goddard subsequent to his resignation, pursuant to the terms of the Severance Benefits Plan: \$56,228 in salary, \$86,052 in bonus and \$3,478 of medical benefits.